peteroupc/peteroupc.github.io/morealg.md

 - _X_ &rarr;<sub>_p_<sub>_i_</sub></sub> (_a_<sub>_i_</sub>, _Y_<sub>_i_</sub>) (all rules with the same nonterminal _X_) are rewritten to enough rules to transition to a letter-generating operation for _a_<sub>_i_</sub>, and swap the top stack symbol with _Y_<sub>_i_</sub>, with probability _p_<sub>_i_</sub>, which is possible with just a finite-state machine (see Proposition 4) because all the probabilities are rational numbers (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup>.
 If _a_<sub>_i_</sub> is _&epsilon;_, no letter-generating operation is done.
 - _X_ &rarr; (_Y_, _Z_) becomes the two rules&mdash;<br>(START, HEADS, _X_) &rarr; (START, {_Z_, _Y_}), and<br>(START, TAILS, _X_) &rarr; (START, {_Z_, _Y_}).

 Here, _X_ is the stack symbol EMPTY if _X_ is the grammar's starting nonterminal.
 Now, assuming the automaton is full-domain, the rest of the result follows easily.
-Now, for a single-letter alphabet, the grammar corresponds to a system of polynomial equations, one for each rule in the grammar, as follows:
+For a single-letter alphabet, the grammar corresponds to a system of polynomial equations, one for each rule in the grammar, as follows:

 - _X_ &rarr; _a_ becomes _X_ = 1 if _a_ is the empty string (_&epsilon;_), or _X_ =  _&lambda;_ otherwise.
 - For each nonterminal _X_, all _n_ rules of the form _X_ &rarr;<sub>_p_<sub>_i_</sub></sub> (_a_<sub>_i_</sub>, _Y_<sub>_i_</sub>) become the equation _X_ = _p_<sub>1</sub>\*_&lambda;_<sub>1</sub>\*_Y_<sub>1</sub> + _p_<sub>2</sub>\*_&lambda;_<sub>2</sub>\*_Y_<sub>2</sub> + ... + _p_<sub>_n_</sub>\*_&lambda;_<sub>_n_</sub>\*_Y_<sub>_n_</sub>, where _&lambda;_<sub>_i_</sub> is either 1 if _a_<sub>_i_</sub> is _&epsilon;_, or _&lambda;_ otherwise.